-Immediate and easy breathing relief for blocked nose or nasal collapse.
+Immediate and easy breathing relief with a soft nasal dilator for blocked nose or nasal valve collapse.**

-Max-Air Nose Cones’ soft, framework clears an open air pathway to relieve blocked nose immediately, so you may inhale to your heart’s content.
+Max-Air Nose Cones and Sinus Cones’ soft, framework clears an open air pathway to relieve blocked nose immediately, so you may inhale deeply and fully.**

 Max-Air Nose Cones, and slightly firmer Sinus Cones, aid the natural structure of the nose by gently stenting-open the nasal airflow from the inside (at the source of the problem), so that you may breathe in deeply and freely all night, any night you choose.

-The two most common airway issues can cause the feeling of blocked nose during sleep without symptoms of nasal or sinus congestion are due to anatomical problems, namely:
+The two most common reasons for feeling as though your nose is blocked shut during sleep (without nasal or sinus congestion) are due to angenesisal problems.

 NASAL VALVE COLLAPSE

 Max-Air Nose Cones help to reinforce the sidewalls of the nose by lending a temporary, soft framework inside the nasal passageways to prevent the sidewalls from collapsing, resulting in maximized airflow.